AnimatingLegend/Funkin-Definitive-Edition/README.md

 # Friday Night Funkin': Defintive Editon

 Everything that you see in this engine was used on my [Week 7 Port](https://github.com/LegendLOL/Funkin-Week7) project.
+This is intended to be a more fixed and polished version of the port.

 ## Credits & Shoutouts
 - [Legend (thats me)](https://twitter.com/AnimatingLegend) - Programmer